htmicron/ht32sx/firmware_applications/Monarch_MoveME/README.md

 This application was shown on Sigfox CONNECT 2019 to show our product capability and allow users to experience it.

-The application target device is the HT Micron's HT32SX_DK evaluation board and the STMicroelectronic's X-NUCLEO-IKS01A2 expansion board.
+The application target device is the HT Micron's iMCP evaluation board and the STMicroelectronic's X-NUCLEO-IKS01A2 expansion board.

 The application prints status messages via terminal, and is useful for evaluation and test purposes.